 - Effective treatment of symptomatic COVID-19 patients

-None of these three strategies can by themselves stop the pandemic, and all will be needed to move from the current pandemic state to a series of smaller and more manageable localized epidemics.
-Ultimately, by using all three strategies, a situation should emerge where COVID-19 – while likely not eradicated entirely – is managed to a point that it no longer causes the current health impacts and societal disruption.
+None of these three strategies can by themselves stop the pandemic, and all three will be needed to move from the current pandemic state to a series of smaller and more manageable localised epidemics.
+By using all three strategies, a situation should emerge where COVID-19 – while likely not eradicated entirely – is managed to a point that it no longer causes the current health impacts and societal disruption.